10 Best Solar Companies in College Park, MD

 Check Licensing

 Confirm that your solar installer is properly licensed.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
+This ensures that the work is done properly using current installation best practices.
 The installation crew for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
-The contractor installs the panels, while the master electrician handles permits and hooks the system up to the grid.
-If you're installing a solar water heater, your contracting team must include a master plumber for permits and utility connections.
+The contractor installs the panels, while the master electrician handles permit business and hooks the system up to the grid.
+If you're installing a solar water heater, your contracting team must include a master plumber for utility connections and permits.

 Read Customer Reviews